eeneedles/pandas-challenge/README.md

 # pandas-challenge
-A project analyzing district-wide standardized test results using pandas
+This is a project analyzing district-wide standardized test results using pandas.
+Included is a Resources folder containing two cvs files with math and reading test scores and budgetary information for the district by school and by student, a jupiter notebook file, and a README file.

 PyCitySchools_starter is a jupyter notebook file containing calculations, summaries, and counts for schools, students, budgets, math scores and reading scores.